Gringo: The Dangerous Life of John McAfee

 Gringo: The Dangerous Life of John McAfee is a 2016 American documentary film, about the portion of John McAfee's life spent in Belize.
 The film was directed by Nanette Burstein and produced by Ish Entertainment.
 The film had its world premiere at the Toronto International Film Festival on September 11, 2016, before airing on Showtime on September 24, 2016.

 Synopsis

 McAfee became a multi-millionaire after creating a prominent antivirus software, and later relocated to Belize.
 In April 2012, national police raided McAfee's estate based on suspicions of drug manufacture or trafficking.
 Later that year, McAfee's neighbor Greg Faull was murdered and McAfee went into hiding before crossing the border to Guatemala and being deported back to the United States.
-The documentary suggests that McAfee was involved in the murder due to a feud between him and Faull over McAfee's dogs.
-McAfee was never charged with any crime in Belize.

-McAfee described the documentary as fiction.

-Everyone interviewed retracted their statements after on camera and uploaded online due to feeling misled by the director's questioning and filed a cease and desist demand on grounds of untrue allegations.
+Based on interviews with McAfee's former friends and employees in Belize, the documentary suggests that McAfee paid a hitman to kill Faull due to a feud between the two over McAfee's dogs.
+It further claims that McAfee had suspected David Middleton to have robbed his home and paid people to abduct and abuse him; Middleton died soon after from his injuries.
+The film also contains an interview with Allison Adonizio, a biologist who worked with McAfee.
+She said that she believes to have been drugged and sexually abused by McAfee.